2/18/2025

 Tom Hill

 Thank you, Mary Andrews.
-I want to take a moment to thank the men and women of Volcom Materials for your consistent and enduring commitment to excellence.
-Most importantly, you kept one another safe and looked out for your brothers and sisters across the company and communities in which we live and work, particularly in the face of persistent, inclement, and sometimes severe weather.
-And I am so proud of your consistent execution of the Volcom way of operating and the Volcom way of selling strategic disciplines.
-You proved your mettle and increased cash, gross profit per ton every quarter for the second year in a row.
-I'm excited about what we will achieve in 2025.
-Together, we remain focused on controlling what we can control and drawing value for our customers, our communities, and our shareholders.
-And now, Mary Andrews and I will be happy to take your questions.
+I want to take a moment to thank the men and women of Vulcan Materials for your consistent and enduring commitment to excellence.
+Most importantly, you kept one another safe and looked out for your brothers and sisters across the company and the communities in which we live and work, particularly in the face of persistent, inclement, and sometimes severe weather.
+And I am so proud of your consistent execution of the vocal way of operating and the vocal way of selling strategic disciplines.
+You proved your mettle and increased cash gross profit per ton every quarter for the second year in a row.
+I'm excited about what we will achieve in 2025 together We remain focused on controlling what we can control and delivering value for our customers, our communities, and our shareholders.
+And now Mary Andrews and I will be happy to take your questions.

 speaker